IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 This value should change if the format changes in such a way that code that reads the new format could read the old format without checking the version number but code that reads the old format could not read all files in the new format.
+As this document is historical, and newer formats exist, this value will not change again.

 Reserved1 (32 bits):
 : not used - SHOULD be filled with 0 by pcap file writers, and MUST be